How Much Does Good User Interface Design Matter?

 It’s critical to consider what the user (possibly a customer) wants and needs when building a website.
 In fact, UX design is focused entirely on predicting what the customer sees as a great experience.
 It only makes sense that a good UI design aligns with this approach.
 Except that with UI, the focus needs to be slightly different.
 UX is about understanding the customer’s journey.
 The UI, on the other hand, is about supporting the customer’s journey, helping them along their path to perform their UX defined goals.

 What do these two people have in common?
 They both have a goal in mind, and it’s the UI’s job to help them achieve it by executing what was planned out in the UX.
-When the user is ready to make a move, great UI design makes it easy.
+When the user is ready to make a move, good user interface design makes it easy.
 It helps them get where they’re going, get in and get out so they can get on with their lives.

-Without a great UI design, this process can become muddled and leave the visitor frustrated and questioning whether they want to continue a relationship with your brand.
+Without a great UI design strategy, this process can become muddled and leave the visitor frustrated and questioning whether they want to continue a relationship with your brand.

 It Turns Visitors into Customers